 For example, during the first two years of our traveling, I planned everything for three months out or more.
 I could tell you where we would be and how long of a drive it would be between stays – down to the parking lot for overnight stays.
 For the last the six months, we have been making plans for next week, this week.
 Both options worked for us during that time of our journey.

 How long do you drive between stays?

-When you only “move” a couple of hours, it allows you to explore that new area without stressing about driving too far away from where you are staying.
+When you only “move” for a couple of hours, it allows you to explore that new area without stressing about driving too far away from where you are staying.
 For example, we have stayed in 11 different spots in Idaho, zig-zagging our way across the state.
-Therefore, it saved us 4 to 5-hours of driving round trip in the Jeep to visit attractions by moving closer to our home.
+Therefore, it saved us 4 to 5 hours of driving round trip in the Jeep to visit attractions by moving closer to our home.